progapandist/rubotnik/README.md

 end
 ```

 **Rubotnik** does not depend on any database out of the box and runs on Rack, so it functions as a **self-contained web app** (primed for [Heroku](https://heroku.com)).
 It can work with your main project through the REST API and use its database for persistence.
-The default server is Puma, but you can use any other Rack webserver for production or development (note that the minimal in-memory user store and message dispatch does not support parallelism through processes, a Puma server can only run with **one "worker"**, multiple *threads* are fine).
+The default server is Puma, but you can use any other Rack webserver for production or development (note that in-memory user store  does not support parallelism through processes and a Puma server can only run with **one "worker"**, multiple *threads* are fine).

 [Sinatra](http://www.sinatrarb.com/) is enabled inside the boilerplate by default, and you can use its familiar syntax to define new webhooks for incoming API calls.